After The Diagnosis – Next Steps

 Receiving an autism diagnosis is not something you may have planned for your family, but it is a journey that is unique and beautiful.
 This is a step by step guide for your family as you start this journey.
 It may help make the road smoother and answer questions you hadn’t anticipated yet.
 The Autism Society of Southern Arizona has consolidated these next steps to take while you move forward to help your child.
 This can serve as a road map to help your family following a diagnosis.
 You may always reach us at 520-770-1541 or firstname.lastname@example.org.

 Step 1: Receiving an official diagnosis of autism.

 An autism evaluation must be made by a psychologist, psychiatrist or developmental pediatrician.
 We have contact phone numbers for providers on our website (as-az.org).
 If you have Arizona Health Care Cost Containment System (AHCCS) you can be seen by a behavioral health doctor.
 If you have private insurance, you may be eligible for therapies with your insurance provider.

 Step 2: Check with your health insurance provider on eligibility for autism therapies.

-Become familiar with all different types of therapy and programs available in your area so that you can decide what will work best for your child.
+Become familiar with all the different types of therapy and programs available in your area so that you can decide what will work best for your child.
 Some therapies you many consider are: